Make your own fern art using real plants and inexpensive supplies from the craft store. A pretty and creative way to freshen up any space this summer.

 Be sure to pin this DIY art project to your Craft or Decor boards on Pinterest!

-More Summer Craft and DIY Projects
+More Summer DIY Projects

 Today I’m excited to be joining my friend Krista from The Happy Housie once again in her Seasonal Simplicity series.
 We’ll be sharing all kinds of summer ideas throughout the months of May and June along with some of our favourite bloggers.
 Enjoy!